boyleconnor/WikiBrainDocker/README.md

 directory on the host computer.
 Changing this directory may lead to being unable to find your files on the host machine after running.

-By default, the /output directory is mapped to /Public/generatedFiles.
-This directory can be changed in the buildrun.sh script before running.
+By default, the /output directory is mapped to /output.
+This directory can be changed in the ./run.sh script before running.
+If you wish to use your own modified wikibrain or cartoextractor library, the devMode branch includes a separate dockerfile and run.sh script which will install all the necessary software but instead of cloning wikibrains and cartoextractor from the git master, this branch instead relies upon the user providing their own wikibrains and cartoextractor.
+DevMode also doesn't run the loader and extractor, providing a direct access to bash on runtime.